Marcel-aka-Satum/ProgrammingProjectDatabases/Backend/Database/readme.md

 - This function takes in four parameters representing the username, email, password, and administrative status of a user and returns a tuple with the SQL statement for inserting this information into the `users` table and the parameters for the query.

+`insert_visitor(UID: str) -> str`

+- This function takes in the UID of a user and returns an SQL statement for inserting this information into the `visitors` table.

+`insert_cookie(Cookie: str, UID: str) -> str`

+- This function takes in two parameters representing the cookie and UID of a user and returns an SQL statement for inserting this information into the `cookies` table.

+`insert_hasclicked(UID: str, URL: str) -> str`

+- This function takes in two parameters representing the UID of a user and the URL of a news article and returns an SQL statement for inserting this information into the `hasclicked` table.

+`insert_hasclickedcookie(URL: str, Cookie: str) -> str`

+- This function takes in two parameters representing the URL of a news article and the cookie of a user and returns an SQL statement for inserting this information into the `hasclickedcookie` table.

+`addCountArticle(URL: str) -> str`

+- This function takes in the URL of a news article and returns an SQL statement for incrementing the `count` column of the corresponding row in the `newsarticles` table.

+`insert_favored(UID: str, URL: str) -> str`

+- This function takes in two parameters representing the UID of a user and the URL of a news article and returns an SQL statement for inserting this information into the `favored` table.

+`insert_favorite(Cookie: str, URL: str) -> str`

+- This function takes in two parameters representing the cookie of a user and the URL of a news article and returns an SQL statement for inserting this information into the `favorite` table.

+`insert_cluster(URL: str, Cluster: int) -> str`

+- This function takes in two parameters representing the URL of a news article and the cluster number and returns an SQL statement for inserting this information into the `cluster` table.

+`insert_setting(SettingType: str, SettingValue: str) -> str`

+- This function takes in two parameters representing the type and value of a setting and returns an SQL statement for inserting this information into the `settings` table.

 `delete_rssfeed(URL: str) -> str`

 - This function takes in the URL of an RSS feed and returns an SQL statement for deleting the corresponding row from the `rssfeeds` table.